miwipe/ngsLCA/README.md

 path -- working directory containing all lca files

-func -- functions that will be performed; default: func="NMDS, group, rarefy, heatmap"; other option: stratplot (recommend            when metadata are ages)
+func -- functions that will be performed; default: func="NMDS, group, rarefy, heatmap"; other option: stratplot (only works when metadata are supplied, best as depths or ages)

 thr1 -- minimum reads number required for a taxon in each sample, default: thr1=2

 thr2 -- minimum summed reads number required across all samples for a taxa, default: thr2=5

+thr3 -- minimum percentage of the reads for a taxon to the total reads numbers of the group, range from 0 to 1, default: thr3=0

 metadata -- full path to your metadata, optional

 taxa.re -- a list of NCBI taxaID representing the taxa that will be removed from final results, taxaID can be found at https://www.ncbi.nlm.nih.gov/Taxonomy, for example inputting taxa="1,131567" will remove "root" with taxaID 1 and "cellular organisms" with taxaID 131567